-Mission & PrinciplesWe must work together to insist that our federal officials continue to advance and enact policies that benefit EVERYONE in our state.
+Mission and PrinciplesWe must work together to insist that our federal officials continue to advance and enact policies that benefit EVERYONE in our state.

-Economic policies over the last four decades have created a large divide between the wealthiest Americans and the rest of us.
-New Income and wealth have mostly gone to a minority of the “ultra-rich,” while the rest of us have seen our wages stagnate or fall.
+Over the last four decades, economic policies have created a large divide between the wealthiest Americans and the rest of us.
+New income and wealth have mostly gone to a minority of the “ultra-rich,” while the rest of us have seen our wages stagnate or fall.
 Tax laws passed in 2001 and 2017 gave huge tax breaks to corporations and to households at the top of the wealth ladder, while the rest of us got little.

 The Covid-19 pandemic accelerated this transfer of wealth.
 Most of us—those with mid-level and low incomes, families both Black and white, urban and rural—suffered from unemployment and lost income.
 But America’s billionaires grew significantly richer while paying little to nothing in taxes.